shuaibiyy/awesome-tf/README.md

 - [ruby-terraform](https://github.com/infrablocks/ruby_terraform) - Simple Ruby wrapper for invoking terraform commands.
 - [scenery](https://github.com/dmlittle/scenery) - *(only 0.11 and earlier)* Another Terraform plan output prettifier.
 - [scratchrelaxtv](https://github.com/YakDriver/scratchrelaxtv) - Simple Python tool to help with module development - extract vars from `main.tf` to generate `variables.tf` and make module usage stub from `variables.tf`.
+- [serverless.tf - Doing serverless with Terraform](https://serverless.tf/) - serverless.tf is an opinionated open-source framework for developing, building, deploying, and securing serverless applications and infrastructures on AWS using Terraform.
+[Read more](https://github.com/antonbabenko/serverless.tf).
 - [tads-boilerplate](https://github.com/Thomvaill/tads-boilerplate) - The power of Ansible and Terraform + the simplicity of Docker Swarm = Infrastructure as Code and DevOps best practices.
 - [tau](https://github.com/avinor/tau) - Tau is a thin wrapper on top of terraform to manage multiple deployments, dependencies and secrets.
 - [terraboard](https://github.com/camptocamp/terraboard) - Web dashboard to inspect Terraform States.